AndreasFaust/react-sled/README.md

 The prop `select` decides what the Control-element is: A string called `next` or `prev` will activate Arrow-functionality, a number Select-functionality.

 You can easily style it via CSS.
 The default-styles are scoped to the class-name `sled-progress-default`.
 They are contained in the file `dist/index.css`.
 If you give it a custom `className`-prop, the default-class will be overridden and the Progress will be completely unstyled.
-Then you can copy The default-styles from [here](https://raw.github.com/andreasfaust/react-sled/master/sled/control/index.css) as a starting-point.
+Then you can copy the default-styles from **[here](https://raw.github.com/andreasfaust/react-sled/master/sled/control/index.css)** as a starting-point.

 **Control Props Overview:**